nus-cs2103-AY2425S1/ip/docs/README.md

 - `todo read a book`
 - `todo submit assignment`

-Deadline tasks consist of descriptin of task and the due date.
+Deadline tasks consist of description of task and the due date.

 Format: `deadline DESCRIPTION /by DUEDATE`